 How can Spot-r help?

-One of my favorite features of the Spot-r dashboard is the ability to track worker certifications – a simple benefit that is often overlooked but adds a ton of value for my clients in the field.
+One great feature of the Spot-r dashboard is the ability to track worker certifications – a simple benefit that is often overlooked but adds a ton of value for clients in the field.
 By maintaining and managing worker certifications in the Spot-r dashboard, users can get automatic push notifications when a worker arrives on site with an expired certification or has a certification that is set to expire.
 This is HUGE for Local Law 196, minimizing the risk of having non-compliant workers on site (which can be a $15,000 fine).
-Last year we also added a “Daily Training Log” Report that is formatted according to NYC DOB Local Law 196 requirements.
+A “Daily Training Log” Report is accessible at the push of a button that is formatted according to NYC DOB Local Law 196 requirements.
 If the DOB were to arrive on site requesting the detailed log verifying that every worker has the required training, project leaders can go into the Spot-r dashboard, navigate to the Reports page, and easily export the report, saving stress, hassle and potential $2,500 in fines for not having the appropriate documentation.
-(NYC contractors – if this is something you’re interested in, reach out to me or your Client Engagement Specialist.)
+(NYC contractors – if this is something you’re interested in, reach out to Jake or your Client Engagement Specialist.)

 One of our Client Engagement Specialist’s sums it up perfectly with this anecdote: